xwal/awesome-stars/topics.md

 ## database

-- [apache/couchdb](https://github.com/apache/couchdb) - Seamless multi-master syncing database with an intuitive HTTP/JSON API, designed for reliability
+- [apache/couchdb](https://github.com/apache/couchdb) - Seamless multi-primary syncing database with an intuitive HTTP/JSON API, designed for reliability
 - [Tencent/wcdb](https://github.com/Tencent/wcdb) - WCDB is a cross-platform database framework developed by WeChat.
 - [groue/GRDB.swift](https://github.com/groue/GRDB.swift) - A toolkit for SQLite databases, with a focus on application development
 - [sqlitebrowser/sqlitebrowser](https://github.com/sqlitebrowser/sqlitebrowser) - Official home of the DB Browser for SQLite (DB4S) project.
 Previously known as "SQLite Database Browser" and "Database Browser for SQLite".
 Website at: